 We found 8 neonatologists near The Woodlands, TX.

 Dr. Donald Leass is a neonatology specialist in The Woodlands, TX and Houston, TX.
-Dr. Leass is professionally affiliated with Texas Children’s Hospital and Houston Northwest Medical Center.
-Before performing his residency at Meadowbrook Hospital, Dr. Leass attended the University of Maryland School of Medicine.
-He is rated 4.0 stars out of 5 by his patients.
-Dr. Leass honors several insurance carriers, including Blue Cross Blue Shield Bronze, Blue Cross Blue Shield Gold, and United Healthcare Choice.
-He has received the following distinction: Texas Super Doctors.
+Dr. Leass's hospital/clinic affiliations include Texas Children’s Hospital and Houston Northwest Medical Center.
+He attended the University of Maryland School of Medicine and then went on to complete his residency at Meadowbrook Hospital.
+He has received a 4.0 out of 5 star rating by his patients.
+Dr. Leass is an in-network provider for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield Gold, United Healthcare Choice, and more.
+He has received the distinction of Texas Super Doctors.